The iPhone 13 will be available on September 14th, the biggest Apple event in 2021. | ExBulletin

 4:51

 Apple will announce a next-generation homemade chip rumored to be called the M1X this fall.
 The new technology is expected to help pull more computers away from the Intel chips that Apple still depends on.
-Apple said it expects Intel-powered Mac computers to continue to be sold with new technology for another year or so.
+Apple said it expects to continue selling Intel-powered Mac computers with new technology for another year or so.

 Apple may also talk about some of its new augmented reality tricks.
 Like the previous invitation, it has an AR gimmick that creates a mixed reality portal.